BenWilliams7/went-to-bali-mwahaha/README.md

 3. Added asynchronous display of product info when clicking on a product's name.

 4. Add asynchronous delete and update of shopping carts.

+5. Add image column to products and migrate.